 Animated Adaptation: The Rankin-Bass special, or course.
 However, many years before the famous stop-motion special, the Jam Handy animation studio made a short subject adaptation of the cartoon in 1944, directed by none other than Max Fleischer.
 The song was not written yet during its original run, but a 1948 re-release of it dubbed in the song over the opening.

-Heel Face Turn: Boss Elf finally realizes that Hermey's dentistry dream really does have potential after hearing how he pulled the Abominable Snowmonster's teeth and lets Hermey open shop as dentist, with the first appointments set for as early as the week after Christmas.
+Heel-Face Turn: Boss Elf finally realizes that Hermey's dentistry dream really does have potential after hearing how he pulled the Abominable Snowmonster's teeth and lets Hermey open shop as dentist, with the first appointments set for as early as the week after Christmas.
+(Ironically, Boss Elf is the first one who needs an appointment, it seems.)
 The Abominable Snowmonster itself makes the turn after Yukon outwits it with Hermey's help.

 "I Want" Song: "Fame and Fortune" before it was changed back to "We're a Couple of Misfits" fits the bill, also the first half-minute of "The Most Wonderful Day of the Year".